Ralf Rangnick: Manchester United

 Following the dismissal of Ole Gunnar Solskjær after a poor run of results in the first few months of the 2021–22 season, Rangnick was shortlisted as a potential short term manager by Manchester United.
-Although the board had initially decided to give caretaker manager Michael Carrick a longer run of games while scouting replacements, Rangnick quickly emerged as the outstanding candidate during interviews and was appointed as interim manager until the end of the season on 29 November 2021.
+Although the board had initially decided to give caretaker manager Michael Carrick a longer run of games while scouting replacements, Rangnick quickly emerged as the outstanding candidate during interviews, and was appointed as interim manager until the end of the season on 29 November 2021.
 Following this period, it was stated he would continue in a consultancy role for a further two years.
-He officially took charge a few days later on 2 December following the approval of his work permit.
+He officially took charge a few days later on 2 December, following the approval of his work permit.
 His first match saw the club victorious against Crystal Palace 1–0 with a goal from Fred.

-Rangnick quite often talked about intensity, physicality, energy aside all the technical qualities being necessary to be successful.
-Results under Rangnick were good until a Champions League game against Atlético Madrid in February, but first signs were visible that the temporary nature of the spell and having no long-term plan caused uncertainty.
+Rangnick quite often talked about intensity, physicality, energy as all the technical qualities being necessary to be successful.
+Results under Rangnick were good until a Champions League game against Atlético Madrid in February, but the first signs were visible that the temporary nature of the spell and having no long-term plan caused uncertainty.
 After overseeing United lose 4–0 to rivals Liverpool in April 2022, Rangnick suggested that Liverpool were "six years ahead" of United, and outlined the club's need to invest in the upcoming transfer window.
-The German expressed his frustration with his spell at Manchester United as it came to a close at the end of the season, stating "In the end, I'm not happy with the results".
-United finished the season in 6th place with 58 points, the worst points-total record in their Premier League history.
-The club and Rangnick decided that he would not continue with his planned consultancy role with the club due to the demands of his new role at the Austria national team.
+The German expressed his frustration with his spell at Manchester United as it came to a close at the end of the season, stating: "In the end, I'm not happy with the results".
+United finished the season in sixth place with 58 points, which was until the 2024–25 season the worst points-total record in their Premier League history.
+The club and Rangnick decided that he would not continue with his planned consultancy role with the club, due to the demands of his new role at the Austria national team.